maxint-rd/mxUnifiedPCD8544_Nokia_5110_LCD/README.md

 # mxUnifiedPCD8544_Nokia_5110_LCD
 mxUnifiedIO device library for Arduino.
 Device specific driver for the PCD8544 Nokia 5110 LCD display, derived from the Adafruit GFX library.
-Use SPI shift-registers or I2C I/O expanders via the mxUnifiedIO API.
+Use SPI shift registers or I2C I/O expanders via the mxUnifiedIO API.

 DESCRIPTION
 ===========